jlapeyre/PrimeSieve.jl/README.md

 2623557413135520
 ```

-To see what happend, we can look in the tables:
+To see what happened, we can look in the tables:

 ```julia
 primelookup(10^17 + 10^10)